rlivingsus/misc/AllBooks.md

 - Jones, Gwyneth: Proof of Concept
 - Kahn, David: The Codebreakers
 - Kahneman, Daniel: Thinking, Fast, and SLow
+- Kai, Christopher: Big Game Hunting
 - Kaku, Michio: Physics of the Future; Hyperspace; The God Equation: The Quest for a Theory of Everything
-- Kai, Christopher: Big Game Hunting
 - Kaplan, Robert: The Revenge of Geography
 - Kasparov, Garry: Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins
 - Katayama, Lisa: Urawaza
+- Katwala, Amit: Tremors in the Blood
 - Kaufman, Josh: The personal MBA
 - Kawakami, Hiromi: Manazuru
 - Kean, Sam: The Bastard Brigade